Empire Location (Northern Michigan, Lower Peninsula)

-Yankee Springs Location (SW Michigan):
+Yankee Springs Location (SW Michigan, Lower Peninsula ):

 Address: 11420 M-179 Hwy, Middleville, MI 49333 In between Kalamazoo and Grand Rapids off 131.
 10 minutes east of the Gun Lake Casino, and right next door to the Sand Bar & Grill restaurant.